ankitkumargaya/E-Commerce-Analytics-Dashboard/README.md

 ## 📌 Bottom Line

-> The business demonstrates strong commercial growth and a remarkably stable order-economics profile.
-The two priorities that matter next: protect gross margin as revenue scales, and document metric scope clearly so every stakeholder reads each KPI the way its DAX logic intends.
-Publishing that documentation (P0, low effort) is the fastest way to strengthen how this dashboard communicates — and it reflects the same rigor already built into the analysis.
+> This business is scaling well on a genuinely healthy foundation — stable order economics, strong delivery performance, and a broad customer base that isn't dependent on one segment.
+The highest-leverage moves from here: protect gross margin as growth continues, convert more of the large Non-Prime base into higher-value Prime relationships, and double down on the volume-led growth strategy that's already working — with a data-driven test to confirm the current discount rate is truly the profit-maximizing one.

-### Revenue-Led Growth → Margin-Protected, Governance-Backed Growth
+### Fast Growth → Margin-Protected, Insight-Led Growth